aneldev/dyna-ts-module-boilerplate/README.md

 If the boilerplate cannot find the `src/index.ts` file, it considers the module *Multi*.
 In this case, the `/src` folder should contain folders, each representing a module with its own `index.ts` file.

+This allows making **explicit imports** from other packages or apps improving the tree shaking.

 **For example:**

 Folder structure: